 Warning for thunderstorms before sunshine could bring warmest day of 2024

-Two yellow weather warnings have been issued for the UK, with heavy rain forecast for parts of the country on Wednesday night.
+Two yellow weather warnings have been issued for the UK, with heavy rain falling over parts of the country on Wednesday night.

 Thursday could be the warmest day of the year so far after warnings for heavy rain and thunderstorms overnight across southern parts of England and Wales, the Met Office has said.

-Two yellow weather warnings have been issued for the UK, with heavy rain forecast for parts of the country on Wednesday night.
+Two yellow weather warnings were issued for the UK, with heavy rain falling over parts of the country on Wednesday night.

-Storms are expected to hit the South West and Wales, with a warning in place from 8pm on Wednesday through to 8am on Thursday, while south-east England is due to be affected from 11pm to 6am.
+Storms hit the South West and Wales, with a warning in place until 8am on Thursday, while a warning in south-east England has been extended to 10am on Thursday.

 Marco Petagna, a meteorologist at the Met Office, said some places could see their warmest temperatures of the year on Thursday.
 This would come a day after Wednesday saw temperatures peak at their highest yet in 2024 at 22.1C.